marcdown/fyles/design_pattern_decisions.md

 # Design Patterns

-Listed below are some of the design pattern decisions I've made.
+Listed below are some of the design patterns adopted while building Fyles.

 ## Circuit Breaker :boom:
 In the event of an issue, the contract owner has the ability to disable adding new files to the smart contract via the `setCanAddFile` function.
 This effectively switches the contract to a read-only state which could prove useful in the event of a frontend bug injecting invalid data into the contract.
 Once resolved, the owner can re-enable file uploads using the same function.
 This will also prove useful during contract upgrades (once upgradable contracts are implemented prior to mainnet release).